John-Manley/Rhyme-Player/README.md

 # Pull Requests

-Please put in mind that even if you have the write access to merge a PR wait for reviews from me or other contriburs if the feature that the PR implements is still not finished please convert the PR to a draft to let reviewers know that it is incomplete before you make your PR ready for reviews you must make sure that it passed all the checks
+Please put in mind that even if you have the write access to merge a PR wait for reviews from me or other contributors if the feature that the PR implements is still not finished please convert the PR to a draft to let reviewers know that it is incomplete before you make your PR ready for reviews you must make sure that it passed all the checks